Breckenridge Arts District: How to Embrace the Area’s Creativity

 Special Events and Breck Art Festivals

-July Fourth brings the Street Art Festival, where people admire outdoor pieces made with chalk and spray paint.
-August showcases a 10-day International Festival of the Arts.
+August brings a 10-day International Festival of the Arts.
 This festival celebrates local and international performers in dance, film, music and family entertainment.
 Other fun events include Bike-in Movie Night in June, Second Saturdays for Families every month and Handmade Holiday in December.